Bulandi (2000 film)

 Bulandi is a 2000 Indian Hindi-language drama film.
 It is a remake of the Tamil movie Nattamai.
-Starring Anil Kapoor in double role, Rekha and Raveena Tandon.
-Rajinikanth appears in a special appearance, reprising his role from the Telugu film Pedarayudu.
+It stars Anil Kapoor in a dual role alongside Rajinikanth (who reprised his role from the Telugu film Pedarayudu), Rekha and Raveena Tandon in the lead roles.
+This is the last Hindi film appearance of Rajinikanth, who continued acting mainly in Tamil films, with his subsequent Hindi films only being dubbed versions of his Tamil films.

 Plot

 The story revolves around Dharamraj "Dada" Thakur.
 Since the death of his father Gajraj Thakur, Dada Thakur has been the head of the village.
 His family consists of his wife Lakshmi and two younger brothers, Arjun and Nakul.
 Dada Thakur and Lakshmi are virtually like parents to Arjun and Nakul.
 Dada Thakur is highly respected in society and his word is considered law.
 Arjun marries a city girl, Meena.
 At first, Meena resents her husband's subservience to his elder brother, but when she realizes that Dada Thakur helped her father in his business, she becomes respectful towards her brother-in-law.
 When Arjun is wrongly accused of raping a schoolteacher, everyone awaits Dada Thakur's decision, which affects everyone in the household.